 It’s no secret that kids can be a nightmare at times!
 They won’t pay attention, they won’t sit still, and simply won’t take part in your class.
 Sometimes it’s enough to make you want to scream!
 However, blowing our top just isn’t the right way to control the kids.

 Shouting doesn’t encourage kids to learn or give them the passion for learning, instead, it just teaches students to be scared when in your class.
-Should students really be afraid of their teacher?
+Should students really be afraid of their teachers?

 Undoubtedly the best form of encouragement is praise, which is also a great way to control a misbehaving child.
 Children adore getting praised, and they’ll try very hard to get it!
 So if a mischievous or a non-participating kid sees another student getting praised, they’ll emulate that student so they can get the same treatment.